BeerB34r/born2beroot/notes.md

 script
-sql isnt automatically set up, trying now by prepending 'sudo systemctl restart mariadb'
+sql isnt automatically set up, trying now by prepending 'sudo systemctl restart mariadb' no way that ive found allows for the script to set up sql without the users direct input (running the command). thus it has been shortened to `sudo wpsetup.sh`

 ## statistics

 uptime start-to-finish = 9~ min